grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/02 Cloud tests from the CLI.md

 ### Running tests under a different project than your default one

-By default tests and test runs will be created and run under your default project, in your default organization.
+As a rule, tests and test runs will be created and run under your default project, in your default organization.

-To create and run tests under a different project, whether under your default organization or one you've been invited to, you have to pass the `Project ID` to k6.
+To create and run tests under a different project, like one you've been invited to, you have to pass the `Project ID` to k6.

 Select the project on the sidebar menu and you will find the `Project ID` in the header of the Project Dashboard page.